 c.
 What Down Payments to Plan For

 Most lenders will only fund 85 percent of the appraised value of the home.
-What happens if the total cost of both the land and of the house is above that 85 percent?
-Custom home builders require all funds be placed into a building account.
+What happens if the total cost of both the land and the house is above 85 percent?
+Custom home builders require all funds to be placed into a building account.
 Doing so allows builders to draw from the account until the project is complete.
-This prevents delays in the home building process due to lack of funds.
+This prevents delays in the home-building process due to lack of funds.